 The statement is of primary interest to all students who pay fees directly to the University of Portsmouth and whose data is processed by the University, and will also be of general interest to staff and the wider public.

-Parts of the statement will also be of interest to students who are studying for a University of Portsmouth award and therefore the University will have some data about them, but who pay fees to an organisation that is separate from the University, for example, a collaborative partner.
+Parts of the statement will also be of interest to students who are studying for a University of Portsmouth award but pay fees to an organisation that is separate from the University, for example, a collaborative partner.
+This is because the University will need to hold some data about them to enable it to make the award.

 If you are unsure about which aspects of this statement apply to you, please contact Samantha Hill, the University’s Data Protection Officer (contact details below).